oilandsugar/ritual-dust/content/about/this-website.md

 > "Technologies aren’t created in isolation.
 They are imprinted with the ghosts of their past."
 > <small>-- Jeremy Keith in [Resilient web design](https://resilientwebdesign.com/)</small>

+## TODO

+[-] Add commissions page
+[-] Add commissions banner on home page

+[ ] reverse order of media pages
+[ ] add details of media in to watch list on hover
+[ ] Make icons for all sections
+[ ] use built in image processing tools to resize and dither images [ ] Change names of festivals in menu
+[ ] Fix dictionnary entries
+[ ] Improve design tree page

+[x] Redesign media pages
+[x] move songs i produced in data folder
+[x] Make new fall theme